PsykeDady/bash-utilities/README.md

 * **mate/caja**:
   * *Gloobus Preview*: use it with caja (mate DE f.m.) to have a preview of all file thanks to Gloobus Preview software *HDMI-utils
-  * *xrandr-multidpi: set multiscreen hidpi configuration with xrandr and framebuffer, with these configurations, you can use with x-server hidpi multiscreen without any  problem (file is confs to set a 2880x1800 primary screen and 1920x1080 secondary screen)
+* **xrandr-multidpi**: set multiscreen hidpi configuration with xrandr and framebuffer, with these configurations, you can use with x-server hidpi multiscreen without any  problem (file is confs to set a 2880x1800 primary screen and 1920x1080 secondary screen)
 * **kservices5/plasma**:
  * *crea con selezione (desktop + sh)* : create new dir and copy into the selection of files
+* **snano** : edit file with nano and obtain sudo grant only if needed